Liyan06/DocumentIE/README.md

     --per_gpu_eval_batch_size 1 \
 ```

-`--interpret_tool` can be any of the interpretation methods `IG, DL, IXG, LIME` mentioned in the paper. `LIME` runs much slower compared to other interpretation methods.
+`--interpret_tool` can be any of the interpretation methods `IG, DL, IXG, LIME` mentioned in the paper. `LIME` and `IG` runs slower compared to the rest of interpretation methods.

 ### Evidence Selection
 ```